 - Externally hosted PLM solution: the software and all your proprietary product data used by the software are stored on your provider’s or a third party’s (Microsoft, Amazon Web Services, Google, etc.) servers.
 With a slight language abuse, this is what is often meant by “cloud PLM” or “SaaS PLM”, opposed to “on-premise”.

 Allow us an analogy.
-Most of us keep our money at the bank, and not under our mattress.
+Most of us keep our money at the bank, and not under our mattresses.
 Because we do not want to endorse the responsibility and stress of securing and guarding it.
 We trust someone whose specialty it is, deploys (theoretically) the appropriate means to do so.
 Same logic goes with your New Product Development (NPD) data.

 If you have the internal expertise, available workload, appropriate hardware and an emergency-proof organization, on-premise solutions can definitely be your “go for”.
 However, if, for any reason, your IT Managers don’t have any bandwidth, your IT physical infrastructure is not robust enough for a PLM database or you simply would not know how to react in the scenario of a security breach, you should consider externalizing the hosting of your cloud PLM solution.